 To switch scoring from a Primary scorer to a Secondary scorer:

-- The new scorer will need to select the match and then download the latest scores (uploaded by the Primary scorer when the match was saved on Play-Cricket)
+- The new scorer will need to select the match and then download the latest scores (uploaded by the Primary scorer when the match was synced on MyCricket).

 - The new scorer must then lock the match so they can become the Primary scorer.
-To lock the match, tap the Lock icon on the top of the Scoresheet.
+To lock the match, tap the Lock icon on the top of the scoring panel.

 A: You have four different options for fixing a mistake: